AndrewJBateman/angular-tailwind-ratp/README.md

 * Home page: User post code search will show a list of retail outlets open to the public within the vicinity of the local RATP station.
 Note, only post codes with RATP stations will show a list (e.g. 75005 Paris has RATP, but 31000 Toulouse has no RATP), otherwise an error message is shown to try a different post code.
 * [Tailwind Responsive Table](https://tailwindcomponents.com/component/responsive-table-1) used to show RATP data
-* RATP page: shows status of metro, bus.. using Tailwind micro-cards
+* RATP page: shows status of metro, rer & tramways using Tailwind micro-cards
 * Parking page: shows location of disabled parking as a cluster of icons+popups on a Leaflet map
 * About and Contact pages give more information on app using Tailwind css cards
 * Website is in French